Finding Geometric Models by Clustering in the Consensus Space: Experimental Results

-The avg.\ errors over five runs and their standard deviations are shown in the left block of Table~\ref{tab:summary_table}.
-Progressive-X$^+$, with both tested samplers, leads to state-of-the-art accuracy.
-The proposed Connected Components Sampler (CC) improves both the accuracy and processing time. \Method with CC is twice as accurate as the second best method (Prog-X) while being two orders-of-magnitude faster than the second fastest method (Multi-X). \Method runs in \textit{real-time} on these scenes.
+The avg.\ errors over five runs and their std.\ are shown in the left block of Table~\ref{tab:summary_table}.
+The proposed method leads to state-of-the-art accuracy with both tested samplers.
+The proposed Connected Components Sampler (CC) improves both the accuracy and processing time.
+The \Method with CC is twice as accurate as the second best competitor (MLink) while being two orders-of-magnitude faster than the second fastest method (Multi-X).
+The \Method runs in \textit{real-time} on these scenes.
+On avg., out of the $45$ motions in the dataset, the proposed method does not find $2$ instances while returning $1$ false positive.

-\customparagraph{Homography} fitting is evaluated on the AdelaideRMF homography dataset~\cite{wongiccv2011} used in most recent publications.
-AdelaideRMF consists of $19$ image pairs of different resolutions with ground truth point correspondences assigned manually to homographies.
+\customparagraph{Homography} fitting is tested on the AdelaideRMF H dataset~\cite{wongiccv2011}.
+It consists of $19$ image pairs with ground truth correspondences assigned manually to \textbf{H}s.
 In these tests, we also included the errors of CONSAC~\cite{kluger2020consac}.
-Since the processing times are not reported in~\cite{kluger2020consac}, we re-ran the algorithm both on GPU and CPU and calculated the average run-times.
+Since the run-times are not reported in~\cite{kluger2020consac}, we re-ran the algorithm both on GPU and CPU and calculated the avg.\ times.

-We used the normalized four-point algorithm both in the proposal and IRLS steps.
+We used the norm.\ 4PT algorithm both in the proposal and IRLS steps.
 The results are shown in the middle block of Table~\ref{tab:summary_table}.
-Similarly as for two-view motion fitting, \Method is almost twice as accurate as the second best method (\ie, CONSAC) and it is significantly faster than all of the compared algorithms. \Method leads to the most accurate solutions while being the fastest.
+The \Method is almost twice as accurate as the second best one (CONSAC) while being significantly faster than all algorithms.
+It leads to the most accurate solutions while being the fastest.
 In this case, P-NAPSAC sampler leads to the best results.
+Out of the 52 \textbf{H}s, the proposed method does not find $2$ with $2$ false positives.